bmesbuildteamucla/bmesbuildteamucla.github.io/workshops/workshop-6--pulse-ox/README.md

       <details>
       <summary>What do two varaibles let us do?
 (Think before opening)</summary>
       <br>
-      - First, two variables (x & y) allow us to plot a curve on a 2D screen.
+      - First, two variables (x & y) allow us to plot a curve on a 2D screen
       <br>
-      - Second, our pulse ox needs to track two variables: time(x) and blood oxygenation(y).
+      - Second, our pulse ox needs to track two variables: time(x) and blood oxygenation(y)
       <br>
-      - Arrays allow us to efficiently measure and display the data.
+      - Arrays allow us to efficiently store and display data
       <br>
       </details>
   </details>